jonhoo/thesquareplanet.com/_posts/2020-10-15-camera-webcam-on-linux.md

 I'll spare you the journey, and instead give you the conclusions.
 First, I had to change a couple of settings on the camera.
-The little knob on the right had to be set to A (others may also work), and the shooting mode knob on the left had to be set to the single picture frame.
+The little knob on the right had to be set to P (others may also work), and the shooting mode knob on the left had to be set to the single picture frame.
 Other configurations may also work.
 Then, in settings, "Rec Format" had to be set to MP4, and "HDMI Info Display" under "TV Connection" had to be set